frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 Working in same Binomial settings with n = 100 000, we have gathered the following statistics:

-* p given {test, control} was equal to 0.02848
+* p given {test, control} was equal to 0.02632
-* p given {control, control} was equal to 0.02393
+* p given {control, control} was equal to 0.02429

-The resulting p-value is 0.7681086, which is inconclusive.
-We could accept it at a 0.4637828 (two-sided) level of significance, but that is just absurd in my oppinion.
+The resulting p-value is 0.667545, which is inconclusive.
 Perhaps the outcome would have been different if we just checked the difference for Chargeback rather than Chargeback / ReBill.
-But under these settings, we reject the hypothesis that a use who must call-in is more likely to produce a higher chargeback rate.
+But under these settings, we reject the hypothesis that a user who must call-in is more likely to produce a higher chargeback rate.